 Safaris aren’t just for Africa anymore.
-The wildlife in Sri Lanka is just as varied and plentiful.
-If you take a safari in Sri Lanka you’ll be able to spot iconic species such as elephants and leopards.
+The nature in Sri Lanka is just as varied and plentiful.
+Sri Lanka wildlife safaris cover iconic species such as elephants and leopards.
 But if you keep your eyes open, you can also see jackals, loris, wild buffalo, crocs and spotted deer.
 And those are just the land animals.

 Kaudulla and nearby Minneriya National Parks provide a migratory corridor for approximately 10% of Sri Lanka’s elephant population.
 Kaudulla is sited around a very large lake which also attracts migratory birds, sloths, deer, bear monkeys and small cats.
 The park is located right in the center of Sri Lanka’s golden triangle, so if you’re seeing the country’s cultural sites anyway, it is easy to add on a game drive.